intel/transfer-learning/notebooks/README.md

 | [Remote Sensing Image Scene Classification (Resisc) using TensorFlow and the Intel® Transfer Learning Tool API](/notebooks/e2e_workflows/Remote_Sensing_Image_Scene_Classification.ipynb) | CV: Image Classification | TensorFlow and the Intel Transfer Learning Tool API | Demonstrates how to use the Intel Transfer Learning Tool API to do transfer learning for image classification using a TensorFlow model for a remote sensing image scene classification application. |
 | [Multimodal Cancer Detection using TensorFlow, PyTorch, and the Intel® Transfer Learning Tool API](/notebooks/e2e_workflows/Multimodal_Cancer_Detection.ipynb) | CV: Image Classification<br>NLP: Text Classification | TensorFlow, PyTorch, and the Intel Transfer Learning Tool API | Demonstrates how to use the Intel Transfer Learning Tool API to do transfer learning for a late fusion multimodal ensemble application using both NLP and computer vision models from PyTorch and Tensorflow, respectively. |
 | [Anomaly Detection using PyTorch and the Intel® Transfer Learning Tool API](/notebooks/e2e_workflows/Anomaly_Detection.ipynb) | CV: Image Anomaly Detection | PyTorch and the Intel Transfer Learning Tool API | Demonstrates how to use the Intel Transfer Learning Tool API to do feature extraction for image anomaly detection using a Torchvision model. |

-## Environment setup and running the notebooks

-Use the [setup instructions](setup.md) to install the dependencies required to run the notebooks.